nashville-software-school/bangazon-ltd/orientation/FND_01_FIRST_MODULE.md

 subl .
 ```

 Next, copy pasta the code in the [humansizes.rb](humansizes.rb) into yours.
-The first thing you might notice is the lack of curly braces defining the beginning and ending of a block of logic.
-Ruby only looks at line breaks.

 ## Running a Module of Code